![[We support real

 HINT: there is an error in this script: change

-shmcat /play.flac 32768
+shmcat /play.flac 32768 to

 shmcat --shmname=/play.flac

-A few more comments on the play_remote
+A few more comments on the play_remote script.

-is called with --shared
+If bufhrt is called with --shared option then the

 size of the shared memory chunks should be divisible by the number of